6 Easy Ways To Boost A Major Bone Matrix Component That Prevents Fractures (The Medical Establishment Completely Ignores This!)

 Your body is able to manufacture the other key amino acid in collagen, proline.
 But in order to do so, it needs Vitamin C. In addition, you can boost your body’s proline levels by eating foods that contain it, such as beef and cabbage.

 The scaffold-like bone matrix is made up of 60% inorganic components and 40% organic.
 Collagen makes up 90% of bones’ organic components, making bone tough, shock-absorbent, and flexible.
 It is the primary living tissue of bone, and it gives bone an astounding ability to adapt and change in response to its environment.
 Collagen accounts for bone quality (which Savers know, is preferable to bone quantity).

-This point about quality over quantity is emphasized in the Save Our Bones Program.
+This point about quality over quantity is emphasized in the Osteoporosis Reversal Program.
 Also in Chapter 3, you’ll find the following quote from an article titled “The Role of Collagen in Bone Strength” by S. Viguet-Carrin and team, and published in Osteoporosis International:

 “Bone is a complex tissue of which the principal function is to resist mechanical forces and fractures.
 Bone strength depends not only on the quantity of bone tissue but also on the quality, which is characterized by the geometry and the shape of bones, the microarchitecture of the trabecular bones, the turnover, the mineral, and the collagen.”1

 DXA (previously DEXA) scans measure bone quantity only, failing to take into account the bone’s integrity and strength.
 Yet it’s the bone’s quality that determines whether or not it can resist fracture.